Atm Investment Summary

 1.1.
 ATM Investment / Monetization of Asset Overview

-Our core strategy is to participate in the mature and stable ATM space that has historically demonstrated strong operating margins.
-By accessing attractive real estate locations for ATMs, we also strategically position for capitalizing on next generation revenue opportunities through advertising monetization of ATM assets/location, thereby augmenting the core healthy surcharge operating margins.
+Our core strategy is to participate in the mature and stable ATM kiosk space that has historically demonstrated strong operating margins in the unbanked and underbanked demographics, while also capturing margin with cash management and future fintech services.
+By accessing attractive real estate locations for ATM kiosk placements within our target demographic, we also strategically position ourselves for capitalizing on additional revenue opportunities such as providing merchant cash management services and advertising monetization of ATM assets/locations.

 man at atm